 Buddha Jayanti, also known as Buddha Purnima celebrates the birth, enlightenment, and death of Lord Buddha.
 It’s the most sacred Buddhist festival.
 Activities include prayer meets, sermons, religious discourses, recitation of Buddhist scriptures, group meditation, processions, and worship of the statue of Buddha.

 Mother’s Day is celebrated on the second Sunday of May every year.
 Mothers play an immensely important role in our lives.
 Mothers are selfless, shower unconditional love on their children, and sacrifice all their needs for their families.
 To remember the contribution of our loving mother, we celebrate a day like Mother’s Day.

 The three-day Dhungri Mela takes place in honour of Goddess Hadimba’s birthday in Manali.
 She was the wife of Bhima, one of the five Pandavas brothers from the great Hindu epic the Mahabharata.
 Her temple is one of the most important ones in the region, and gods and goddesses from surrounding villages are carried in procession to attend the celebrations.
 The festival involves much singing and dancing, including performances of the Kullu Natti folk dance.
 It provides an interesting glimpse of local culture.
 You can also check the other Indian fairs/Mela here:- Mela List in India.

 World No Tobacco Day

 Cancer is a big problem nowadays.
-A large no of people is suffering from mouth cancer caused due to chewing tobacco.
-People know the adverse effect of tobacco on our health and body, but still, they don’t care about it.
-To bring the attention of the world, and highlight the tobacco-related disease, we celebrate World No Tobacco Day in the month of May.
+A large no of people are suffering from mouth cancer caused due to chewing tobacco.
+People know the adverse effects of tobacco on our health and body, but still, they don’t care about it.
+To bring the attention of the world, and highlight the tobacco-related disease, we celebrate World No Tobacco Day in May.